tilde-lab/cifplayer/README.md

-HTML5 Player for Materials Informatics
+HTML5 CIF player
 ======
 [![DOI](https://zenodo.org/badge/18811/tilde-lab/player.html.svg)](https://zenodo.org/badge/latestdoi/18811/tilde-lab/player.html)

-In-browser ultra-fast and lightweight renderer of the [crystallographic information files (CIF)](https://en.wikipedia.org/wiki/Crystallographic_Information_File) and VASP POSCAR structures, written in a pure JavaScript.
+In-browser ultra-fast and lightweight renderer of the [crystallographic information files (CIF)](https://en.wikipedia.org/wiki/Crystallographic_Information_File), OPTIMADE JSON, and VASP POSCAR structures, written in a pure JavaScript.

 In a compiled form it is only one **standalone** file ```player.html``` of 500 Kb (100 Kb gzipped).
 See it [online](http://tilde-lab.github.io/cifplayer).
 Only a web-browser is required.
 After the code is loaded, no internet connection is needed.